 When it comes to an embryo transfer, Dr Krmickova advises that the goal, for any medical team, should be to transfer one, high quality blastocyst.
 Over the last decade, research has shown that an increase in single blastocyst transfers has, in fact, led to an improved IVF outcome.

-Finally, as blastocyst culture is a clinical procedure, performed in a laboratory, it’s imperative that patients use an experienced team for their IVF procedures.
+Finally, as blastocyst culture is a clinical procedure, performed in a laboratory, it is imperative that patients engage an experienced team for their IVF procedures.
 Whilst evidence supports the understanding that day-five transfers do lead to an increased chance of pregnancy, the skills of the embryologist are key, as are the laboratory equipment and conditions.